 Jessica Plair Sirmans is a philanthropist and children’s empowerment advocate.
 As a Pérez Art Museum Miami host committee co-chair, Jessica spearheads KIDS JAMM at PAMM and has collaborated with Breakthrough Miami for PAMM’s Art Detectives.
 Jessica previously contributed to community programs for the Los Angeles County Museum of Art and Hammer Museum.

 Tracy Slavens is a partner at LSN Law and LSN Partners.
 She practices in the areas of land use, zoning, real estate, environmental and government law.
 Her practice is focused on the South Florida region, with a particular emphasis in Miami-Dade County and its numerous municipalities.
-She has been recognized in The Best Lawyers in America guide for Land Use and Zoning Law in 2021 and 2022.
 An avid reader, traveler, yogi, and art collector, Tracy grew up on Key Biscayne as a proud Key Rat and has lived on Miami Beach since 2003.
-She serves as Secretary of the Board of Trustees of Chapman Partnership and on the Board of Directors for Lotus House, Miami Waterkeeper, and O, Miami.
+She serves on the Board of Directors for Lotus House, Miami Waterkeeper, and O, Miami.

 Quinn Smith is the Managing Partner of GST LLP, a boutique law firm in the field of international arbitration.
 GST is consistently ranked as one of the top 100 firms in the world in this practice area.
 Quinn also serves as the Vice Chair of the Board of Directors of the Opa-locka Community Development Corporation and as Chair of the Board of Directors of Community Justice Project.
 Quinn received his B.A. from Texas Tech University and J.D. from the University of Miami School of Law.